Creality

 Creality (创想三维 (創想三維, Chuàngxiǎng sānwéi, Create and think 3D)), officially known as Shenzhen Creality 3D Technology Co, Ltd., is a Chinese 3D printer manufacturing company established in 2014, with headquarters located in Shenzhen.

 Creality was jointly launched by Chen Chun, Ao Danjun, Liu Huilin, and Tang Jingke.
-Its main products are consumer-grade 3D printers and industrial-grade 3D printers.
+Its main products are consumer and industrial-grade 3D printers.

 History

-In January 2020, Creality launched their 3D printing platform Creality Cloud.
+In January 2020, Creality launched its 3D printing platform, Creality Cloud.
+In April 2021, the company introduced an entry-level 2K monochrome resin 3D printer.

-On February 8, 2020, Creality shared the open source files of its development of 3D printed masks and goggles.
+In April 2023, Creality released the K1 3D printer.

-In April 2021, the company launched an entry-level 2K monochrome resin 3D printer.
+In January 2024, after many complaints about the K1, the company released the K1C 3D printer which fixed many of the K1's shortcomings and allows for Carbon Fibre printing.